greggman/vertexshaderart/DEPLOY.md

 ### Deploy Staging

 NOTE: I'm not normally running a staging server.
-The only reason I needed a staging server was to test HTTPS because letsencrypt requires a publically accessable server at the domain for which it will be issuing a certificate.
+The only reason I needed a staging server was to test HTTPS because letsencrypt requires a publicly accessible server at the domain for which it will be issuing a certificate.

 So, the instructions almost the same as [Deploy Live](#deploy-live).
 You need to make a separate droplet for staging so yes, start from step 1 of